 Social selling is a new term to many sales reps.

-If you use LinkedIn or Xing, here’s a handy template to copy and paste each time you send out a connection request to get the conversation started.
+If you use LinkedIn or any other social network for businesses, here’s a handy template to copy and paste each time you send out a connection request to get the conversation started.

 Once these contacts have accepted your connection request, you can reach out and message them with the aim to gain consent to nurture and sell to them.